Modules

 • Testing tools

-• The concept of application for mobile devices
+• The concept of an application for mobile devices

 • Devices and platforms

-• Options for mobile application localization: machine translation, social translation or crowdsourcing and professional translation
+• Options for mobile app localization: machine translation, social translation and professional translation

-• Components of an application for a mobile device
+• Components of an app for mobile devices

 • Tools and resources for mobile app localization